abdullahmansoor727/frontend-dashboard/README.md

 ### Challenges faced:

 - struggled with unit tests as I haven't implemented them before
-  - managed to write the tests using AI tools
+  - tried writing the tests using an AI tools but no luck
-  - started reading up on tests and how to make them a part my regular development routine
+  - started reading up on unit tests and how to make them a part my regular development routine